w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

-## Focusing carousel items
+### Focusing carousel items
-{:.newex}

-When users select a carousel item directly through the buttons then the focus needs to be set to the corresponding carousel item.
-The focus should _not_ be set to the carousel item if the previous or next buttons are used, as the user may want to skip over several carousel items quickly and would use the position otherwise.
+In contrast to the previous/next buttons, when users select a carousel item directly through the item buttons, the focus should be set to the corresponding carousel item.

 Carousel items will often be coded using elements that, by default, are not focusable, such as `<li>` or  `<article>` elements.
-Use the `tabindex` attribute with its value set to `-1`, to make such elements capable of receiving focus using JavaScript, then set the focus on them.
+Use the `tabindex` attribute with its value set to `-1`, to make such elements capable of receiving focus using JavaScript, then set the focus on them, see the code snippet below.

-### Focus change
-{:.ex}

-The code snippet below shows the JavaScript code used in the demo for this tutorial.
 It illustrates how the `tabindex` attribute and the focus are set when a carousel item is selected, and how the carousel item indicator is updated accordingly.

 {::nomarkdown}
 <%= code_start('', 'JavaScript') %>